 - To promote the professional development of emergency management and response professionals.

-- A common voice for the Industrial sector to the Office of the Fire Commissioner of Alberta (OFC).
+- A common voice for the Industrial sector to Municipal Affairs, Public Safety Division.

 - A global voice to the suppliers and vendors of the needs of the industry.